GNYIO/gny-docs/docs/http/api.md

 #### 2.3.2 Get the Latest Block

-Interface Address: /api/blocks
+API Endpoint: `/api/blocks`
-Request Method: GET
+HTTP Verb: GET
 Supported Format: urlencoded
 Comment: if there is no parameter, the detail of all the blocks in the whole network will be returned
 Request Parameter Description: